-- 1. The group continues to have the ongoing support of its banking group and access to undrawn facilities of R86 000 000 (refer to Note 16) as well as R72 250 000 in cash and cash equivalents as at 30 June 2022. - 2.
-As at 30 June 2022, the group had R400 million net working capital, with no significant capital commitment.
+- 1. The group continues to have the ongoing support of its banking group and access to undrawn facilities of R70 000 000 (refer to Note 16) as well as R166 677 000 in cash and cash equivalents as at 30 June 2023. - 2.
+As at 30 June 2023, the group had R440 million net working capital.
+The only significant capital commitment is the purchase of the property housing Transpaco Cores and Tubes (Pty) Ltd.

-At 30 June 2022 the company had no significant capital commitment and the directors have concluded that it is appropriate to prepare the financial statements on a going concern basis.
+At 30 June 2023 the company had no significant capital commitment and the directors have concluded that is is appropriate to prepare the financial statements on a going concern basis.